RTurek/slick-ui/README.md

 # slick-ui (alpha)
-"Slick!" is a component library developed by Ryan Turek, based on Material-UI.
-At the moment this is just a side project for fun, practice and teaching.
+`slick-ui` is a component library developed by Ryan Turek, based on the Material-UI component library and the Material Design System.
+At the moment this is just a side project for fun, practice, and teaching.

 This library is a collection of work I've done over the last few years that demonstrates my ui development capabilities.

-Frontend architecture, ui component development, accessibility, clean maintainable code, user experience, documentation, and ui testing are my passions as a developer.
+Frontend architecture, ui component development, accessibility, clean and maintainable code, user experience, documentation, and ui testing are my passions as a developer.
 I like to live where all of those things come together!

 _Things I'm playing around with for this project just to practice and learn..._
 - React.js